SCHOLARSHIPS FOR CANCER PATIENTS

 In addition to the Valerie Fund Scholarship Program, our patients may also be eligible for these other scholarships.
 We've compiled a list of these scholarships.

 Students who struggle with or succeed in their fight against cancer deserve assistance in their pursuit of a postsecondary education.
 According to the National Cancer Institute, about 8 million Americans have a history of cancer.
 The many ambitious students who attend college despite their health setbacks display impressive resolve, one recognized by many scholarship providers.
 To help students fighting cancer afford an education, numerous cancer foundations have created scholarships that have made college an option.
 Take a look at the following cancer scholarships for a few examples.
 To find additional awards, you may conduct a free college scholarship search at Scholarships.com.
 Below is a list of organizations and contact information for each of them.
 We will be continuing to add to this list as more cancer-related scholarships come to our awareness.

 The Beyond the Cure Ambassador Scholarship Program awards college scholarships to childhood cancer survivors who have demonstrated the ability to overcome the difficult challenges of cancer with determination and motivation.
-Forty (40) $3,500 scholarships will be awarded each academic year.
-To date, the scholarship program has awarded over $500,000 in scholarship money to childhood cancer survivors across the country.
-The NCCS is deeply grateful to the BNSF Railway Foundation, the Energizer Charitable Trust, and the Englehardt Family Foundation for their generous support of the program.
+Fifty-eight (58) $3,500 scholarships will be awarded each academic year.
+To date, the scholarship program has awarded over $1.9 million in scholarship money to childhood cancer survivors across the country.
+The NCCS is deeply grateful to The Centene Charitable Foundation and the Englehardt Family Foundation for their generous support of the program.

 Applicants must be:

 •A childhood cancer survivor under the age of 25 and diagnosed before the age of 18 with cancer or a high grade or anaplastic brain tumor

 •A citizen of the United States living within the country and attending school in the U.S.